balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 8

 Today I learned about the grid-row properties, which allow us to vertically position an item on the grid.

+## Day 156 - 2024/03/08

+### CSS Grid - Pt.
+9

+Today, I learned about the span keyword, which is an easy syntax for specifying how tall/wide an item should be without counting the grid lines.